tmgthb/Autonomous-Agents/README.md

 [Writing as a testbed for open ended agents](http://arxiv.org/abs/2503.19711v1)

 - Framework for Benchmarking Autonomous Writing Agents: introduces a framework for benchmarking autonomous writing agents with exploration, evaluation, and goal alignment components.
-- This framework evaluates Large Language Models as collaborative co-writers by analyzing action diversity, human alignment, and iterative text improvement capabilities.
+- This framework evaluates LLMs as collaborative co-writers by analyzing action diversity, human alignment, and iterative text improvement capabilities.
 - The framework highlights challenges and potential solutions for building systems capable in diverse open-ended domains through iterative refinement.